 Dodha burfi recipe is a yummy and delicious treat perfect for any special occasion.
 A Gluten-free traditional Indian sweet made with just 3 simple ingredients!

 The building block for this recipe is mawa or khoya.
 Khoya is roasted in ghee until it attains a dark brown color.

-Traditionally, sugar syrup is added to dodha burfi recipe but I am going to make a slight change and add jaggery instead of sugar.
+Traditionally, sugar syrup is added to dodha burfi recipe, but I decided jaggery instead of sugar.
 Jaggery will lend a deep rich dark brown color to dodha burfi.

 Grease a plate or bowl.
 Spread the burfi mixture in an even layer and generously sprinkle it with slivered nuts.
 Allow it to cool completely for 4-5 hours.

 After it’s cooled and firm, make cuts with a knife and carefully remove dodha burfi pieces and enjoy!
 This burfi can be stored in an airtight container in the refrigerator for up to a week.